As everything goes pear shaped

 'Interesting, we may arrive at the same door from opposite directions,' Brian commented, 'Genuine businesses rarely hide a great deal because it is the best type of advertising.'

-'Bob may have gotten on the wrong bandwagon.
+'Bob may have climbed on the wrong bandwagon.
 Perhaps that is why he became all desperate about the trading halt,' Mary considered, 'I will advise Chief Holmes as to the possibility of shady business.
-I won’t go as far as to think the worst.
+I won’t go as far as to think the worst just yet.
 If you brief the Chief as to where your tracking has led you, he may find that useful.'

 'I send it over immediately; he may be able to check deeper with his contacts than I have been able to do,' Brian signed off.